naubiomech/TeensyNanoExoCode/Documentation/AddingNew/AddingNewSensors.md

 ```

 ### System Containing Sensor .h
-This will be Leg.h if the sensor is at the leg level or Joint.h if it is at the joint level, etc.
+This will be Side.h if the sensor is at the side level or Joint.h if it is at the joint level, etc.
 Add the include for the sensor, ```#include Sensor.h```, that you created.
-Within the class; Leg, Joint, etc.; declare an instance of the class ```SensorClass new_instance_of_sensor;```
+Within the class; Side, Joint, etc.; declare an instance of the class ```SensorClass new_instance_of_sensor;```
 Create as many instances as you need.

 ### System Containing Sensor .cpp